top of page

 Faith Development

-Children are never too young to begin faith develpoment even though it is an abstract concept (meaning a concept they cannot see).
-Kindness and sharing are also abstract concepts that children can't "see," but they learn about them by seeing others act in a kind ways, or by sharing toys.
+Children are never too young to begin faith development, even though it is abstract (meaning a concept they cannot see).
+Kindness and sharing are abstract concepts that children can't "see and hold," but they learn by seeing others act kindly or share toys.
 Similarly, children can learn about faith by praying with their teachers and connecting good deeds to biblical truths.

 Social- Emotional Development